 Two Enlightening Moments

 Two moments in the conversation particularly stood out.
 The first one occurred after England explained his conjecture that the flow of energy through a chemical system could cause it to self-organize in such a way as to move toward life, including the generation of the required biological information.
 Brierley referenced my critique that such a fortuitous scenario might seem possible in principle, but it is implausible in practice.
 He also commented that such proposals naturally lead one to “anthropomorphize the process” where one speaks as if nature wants to direct simple chemicals to move toward life.
-Previously, I detailed how theoretical and experimental evidence demonstrates that nature processes always move chemical systems in the exact opposite direction (here, here).
+Previously, I detailed how theoretical and experimental evidence demonstrates that natural processes always move chemical systems in the exact opposite direction (here, here).

 England responded by stating that the tendency to treat life as somehow a special arrangement of matter defined by meaningful biological information represents our inherent bias, resulting from our familiarity with life’s current characteristics and forms.
 Instead, “one person’s information is another person’s noise.”
 In other words, the early forms of nascent cells might appear to us as much more mundane arrangements of molecules.
 Yet, this assertion completely conflicts with studies of minimally complex cells examined in the light of studies on minimally complex self-replicating machines.